Triquetral bone

 The triquetral bone (/trai'kwEtr@l, -'kwi:-/; also called triquetrum, pyramidal, three-faced, and formerly cuneiform bone) is located in the wrist on the medial side of the proximal row of the carpus between the lunate and pisiform bones.
 It is on the ulnar side of the hand, but does not directly articulate with the ulna.
 Instead, it is connected to and articulates with the ulna through the Triangular fibrocartilage disc and ligament, which forms part of the ulnocarpal joint capsule.
 It connects with the pisiform, hamate, and lunate bones.
 It is the 2nd most commonly fractured carpal bone.

 Structure

 The triquetral is one of the eight carpal bones of the hand.
 It is a three-faced bone found within the proximal row of carpal bones.
 Situated beneath the pisiform, it is one of the carpal bones that form the carpal arch, within which lies the carpal tunnel.

 The triquetral bone may be distinguished by its pyramidal shape, and by an oval isolated facet for articulation with the pisiform bone.
 It is situated at the upper and ulnar side of the carpus.
 To facilitate its palpation in an exam, the hand must be radially deviated so that the triquetrium moves out from under the ulnar styloid process.
 The triquetrum may be difficult to find, since it also lies under the pisiform.

+The triquetral bone has nutrient foramina for entering the nutrient vessels into the bone which comes from branches of the radial, ulnar, and interosseous arteries.